RFK Jr to drop out of presidential race by end of week, sources say

 “Our argument to RFK ... is ... if you want a Democratic Party that protected American workers and stood for strong borders, maybe disagreed with Republicans on things like tax policy, that party doesn’t exist anymore,” he argued.

-Vance added that Trump wouldn’t ensure that Kennedy would receive a cabinet position if the independent endorsed him.
+Vance added that Trump wouldn’t necessarily give Kennedy a cabinet position if the independent endorsed him.
+But the former president did tell CNN on Tuesday that he was open to Kennedy joining a second Trump administration.

+“I like him a lot.
+I respect him a lot,” Trump told CNN.

+During the Republican convention in Milwaukee last month, Trump and Kennedy met face to face shortly after the assassination attempt which saw the former president grazed by a bullet during a rally in Butler, Pennsylvania.

 Join our commenting forum